 Together with other neighborhood volunteers, I am getting my hands nice and dirty as we work to transform this circa 2500 m2 of ‘commons’, previously rather neglected by the local council, into a small ‘food forest’.

 Creating a healthy and diverse edible landscape starts with restoring life in the soil.
-It involves reintroducing indigenous plants and trees, including fruits and vegetables which used to grow in this area before the advent of big supermarkets and standardisation.
+It involves a small scale nursery reintroducing indigenous plants and trees, including fruits and vegetables which used to grow in this area before the advent of big supermarkets and standardisation.
 Mostly, these varieties are only recognized by the elderly villagers, for whom they evoke happy memories.

 We chose the symbol known as the ‘Fruit of Life’ to represent our project.
 This form represents the creation of natural abundance at a level beyond any particular human culture »

 The project is thriving but we are not there yet.
 Using the principles of permaculture and fractal design, there is opportunity for increasing layers of richness and diversity.
 We want many more plants, insects and animals to be inspired to visit and live in this green place.
 So we aim to make sure everything is done to make them feel welcome.